Eating Soursop for Health

 This delicious fruit is a significant source of phosphorous and calcium, which are essential minerals for good bone and dental health.

-This is highly recommended for menopausal women as it is an excellent way to protect against bone density loss, which could be sparked by reduced estrogen levels.
+This is highly recommended for menopausal women as it is an excellent way to protect against the loss of bone density which could be sparked by reduced estrogen levels.

-Several opportunities have shown that soursop contains antioxidant substances and compounds that prevent and treat various types of cancer.
+Several studies have shown that soursop contains antioxidant substances and can reduce the risk for some types of cancers.

 Eating soursop could provide a great source of healthy energy so you no longer need to use commercial energizers that are rich in stimulating compounds.